tiendu/tiendu.github.io/about.markdown

 A biotechnologist-turned programmer.
 Now doing his PhD candidacy at Kyung Hee University in Korea with main focus on metagenomics, microbiomics and viromics.

-Outside of research, he's also an avid cook that has a keen interest in lacto fermentation.
+Outside of research, he's also an avid cook that has a keen interest in lacto-fermentation.

 **Interest**
 * Cooking